fledge-iot/fledge/README.rst

 Linux distributions
 -------------------

-Fledge can be built or installed in one of the following Linux distributions :
+Fledge can be built or installed on the following Linux distributions, supporting both x86_64 and aarch64 architectures.

-- Ubuntu 20.04, 22.04
+- Ubuntu 20.04, 22.04, 24.04
-- Raspbian Bullseye
+- Raspbian Bullseye, Bookworm
-- Coral Mendel

 Install the prerequisites
 -------------------------